 The first stage of diagnosis is a thorough medical and neurological examination, to exclude the possibility of secondary headache.

-In diagnosing secondary headaches, the patient’s history is all important.
-A careful physical examination will be done to check for clues to possible headache causes and also to check the nervous system.
+In diagnosing secondary headaches, the patient’s history is all important, but a careful physical examination is even more important to check for clues to possible headache causes, and also to check the nervous system.

 The exam can help determine whether further testing is needed.